Online multiple hypothesis testing: Simulation studies

 Starting with alpha-spending, as expected the power is very low ($<0.2$) for all $\pi_1$.
-LORD has substantial power gains compared with alpha-spending (as long as $\pi_1$ is not close to zero) and this advantage increases with~$\pi_1$.
-However, LORD has substantially lower power than BH for all values of $\pi_1$.
-As expected, SAFFRON performs better as the fraction of non-nulls $\pi_1$ increases, with a higher power than LORD for $\pi_1 > 0.05$, BH for $\pi_1 > 0.5$ and even uncorrected testing for $\pi_1 > 0.7$.
+LORD++ has substantial power gains compared with alpha-spending (as long as $\pi_1$ is not close to zero) and this advantage increases with~$\pi_1$.
+However, LORD++ has substantially lower power than BH for all values of $\pi_1$.
+As expected, SAFFRON performs better as the fraction of non-nulls $\pi_1$ increases, with a higher power than LORD++ for $\pi_1 > 0.05$, BH for $\pi_1 > 0.5$ and even uncorrected testing for $\pi_1 > 0.7$.
 Since $F_0 \sim N(-0.5, 0.1)$, almost all the means for the null hypotheses will be negative, i.e.\ we are in a setting with conservative nulls.
 Hence, as expected, ADDIS outperforms SAFFRON in terms of power (except for very high values of $\pi_1$).
-ADDIS also has a higher power than BH for $\pi_1 > 0.2$ and uncorrected testing for $\pi_1 > 0.6$.
+ADDIS also has a higher power than BH for $\pi_1 > 0.2$ and uncorrected testing for $\pi_1 > 0.6$. {Finally, in this setting, SAFFRON performs very similarly to the monotone AI algorithm in terms of power.}

-In the Appendix (Figure~\ref{fig:FDR}) we show the corresponding FDR for all of the algorithms considered.
+In Appendix~\ref{Asec:sim} (Figure~\ref{fig:FDR}) we show the corresponding FDR for all of the algorithms considered.
 We see that uncorrected testing can have substantial inflation of the FDR, with the FDR inflated above the nominal $\alpha = 0.05$ level for $\pi_1 < 0.3$.
 The FDR reaches as high as 0.65 when $\pi_1 = 0.01$.
 All other algorithms control the FDR below the nominal 0.05 level, as expected.